 We can now complete something of a parallelism between “spellout” to PF and to LF.
 Here’s what I mean:

-Whether we do or don’t currently have a theory of these ≪X≫s, I want to stress that we have arrived at the picture in (10) independent of that question.
-And so I’d like to close by pointing out something else about (10): it is, as far as I can tell, a fully symmetric conception of spellout to PF and LF.
+What I want to stress is that we have arrived at the picture in (10) independent of the existence (or nonexistence) of a restrictive metatheory of these ≪X≫s.
+And so I’d like to close by pointing out what I find most important about (10): it is, as far as I can tell, a fully symmetric conception of spellout to PF and LF.
 That is: meanings are inserted in a context-sensitive manner (where the context consists of some morphosyntax), and phonology is inserted in a context-sensitive manner (where the context consists of some morphosyntax).
 I think this parallelism, if it is indeed theoretically and empirically tenable, is a good thing.

 Finally, while I used DM as a jumping-off point for my discussion of non‑lexicalist theories, I don’t think much of what I said here ends up depending on the choice between DM and, say, Nanosyntax.
 In fact, as far as I can tell, Nanosyntax has bitten this parallelism bullet (cf. (10a‑b)) from the get-go, and so, at least in that respect, has this part of the picture exactly right (in contrast to portions of the DM canon).